ferasawadi/ferasawadi/README.md

 - 👀 I’m interested in Cloud, DevOps, and Automation.
 - 🌱 I’m currently learning RUST.
 - 💞️ I’m looking to collaborate on Open Source Project for RUST
-- 📫 reach me via Email: ferasawady@gmail.com, or phone +97150507502506
+- 📫 reach me via Email: ferasawady@gmail.com, or WhatsApp +97150507502506
-- Check my website for services here: https://yafa.dev
+- Check my website for services here: https://wafir.cloud
--

 <!---
 ferasawadi/ferasawadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.